-The values have been calculated from both 1500 UTC and 1600 UTC model output and found to be largely similar.
-However, Figure 5 shows that there are substantial along-front inhomogeneities in the vorticity and divergence fields associated with the frontal instability in the model, and these can be expected to show up in the area-average diagnostics.
-If these features are realistic then the observed values will vary depending on the precise location of the flight track.
-Whilst the scale and structure of the frontal instability may be captured by the model simulations, the locations of the frontal segments are likely to have little predictability.
-Therefore the along-front inhomogeneity amounts to a sampling uncertainty in the observations.
-To estimate this uncertainty, the vorticity and divergence diagnostics (5)-(8) are recalculated for a sample of 20 alternative flight tracks, identical to the actual flight track except for a translation parallel to the front of up to 120 km, and the distribution of values obtained are indicated by the 'box-and-whisker' symbols in Figure 6.
-In total there are 42 values calculated (from the original circuit plus 20 alternative circuits at both 1500 UTC and 1600 UTC), except for the 200 m simulation where 12 of the alternative circuits exceed the limits of the simulation domain so are excluded, leaving a sample of 30 values.
-The locations of the 1500 UTC sample of shifted flight tracks are shown in Figure 5(a) for reference.
+then the observed values will vary depending on the precise location of the flight track.
+While the scale and structure of the frontal instability may be captured by the model simulations, the locations of the frontal segments are likely to have little predictability.
+Therefore, the alongfront inhomogeneity amounts to a sampling uncertainty in the observations.
+To estimate this uncertainty, the vorticity and divergence diagnostics [(5)-(8)] are recalculated for a sample of 20 alternative flight tracks, identical to the actual flight track except for a translation parallel to the front of up to 120 km, and the distribution of values obtained are indicated by the box-and-whisker symbols in Fig. 6.
+In total there are 42 values calculated (from the original circuit plus 20 alternative circuits at both 1500 and 1600 UTC), except for the 200-m simulation, where 12 of the alternative circuits exceed the limits of the simulation domain so are excluded, leaving a sample of 30 values.
+The locations of the 1500 UTC sample of shifted flight tracks are shown in Fig. 5a for reference.

 Both divergence diagnostics are consistent with the observations, in the sense that the observed values lie within the sample spread of the simulations, at all resolutions except 12 km.
 In that simulation the bulk estimate is larger in magnitude than the observation.
-The sampling uncertainty is substantially larger for the contour integrals than the bulk estimates, indicating that the cross-front transects BC and DE are contributing to the variability of the areaaverage diagnostics.
-In contrast, the vorticity diagnostics are less consistent between the simulations and the observations: the mean vorticity values from all model circuits is larger than the observations in all simulations, with only the lowest vorticity values from the 1.5 km and 2.2 km simulations encompassing the observed value.
-Interestingly, the mean of the sample does not vary much with resolution but the sample spread does, with the 1.5 km and 2.2 km simulations exhibiting the largest along-front inhomogeneity.
-This is consistent with the larger vortices exhibited by those two simulations in Figure 5.
+The sampling uncertainty is substantially larger for the contour integrals than the bulk estimates, indicating that the cross-front transects BC and DE are contributing to the variability of the area-average diagnostics.
+In contrast, the vorticity diagnostics are less consistent between the simulations and the observations: the mean vorticity values from all model circuits is larger than the observations in all simulations, with only the lowest vorticity values from the 1.5- and 2.2-km simulations encompassing the observed value.
+Interestingly, the mean of the sample does not vary much with resolution but the sample spread does, with the 1.5- and 2.2-km simulations exhibiting the largest alongfront inhomogeneity.
+This is consistent with the larger vortices exhibited by those two simulations in Fig. 5.

-The mismatch between the observed and simulated vorticity diagnostics in all but the 1.5 km and 2.2 km simulations could be due to errors in the initial and boundary conditions from the global model acting to produce a front that is too strong in all simulations.
-Alternatively, it may be that the along-front inhomogeneity is under-represented in the highest resolution simulations.
-It is clear from Figure 5 that the 2.2 km and 1.5 km simulations exhibit larger vortices than the other simulations, and this is consistent with the large sample spread evident in those simulations in Figure 6(a).
-We hypothesize that the low vorticity value in the observations relative to the model simulations may be the result of the chance positioning of the flight circuit relative to the alongfront rainbands, leading to a value from near the low end of the sample spread, combined with the fact that the vortices are too small in the sub-kilometer simulations.
+The mismatch between the observed and simulated vorticity diagnostics in all but the 1.5- and 2.2-km simulations could be due to errors in the initial and boundary conditions from the global model acting to produce a front that is too strong in all simulations.
+Alternatively, it may be that the alongfront inhomogeneity is underrepresented in the highestresolution simulations.
+It is clear from Fig. 5 that the 2.2- and 1.5-km simulations exhibit larger vortices than the other simulations, and this is consistent with the large sample spread evident in those simulations in Fig. 6a.
+We hypothesize that the low vorticity value in the observations relative to the model simulations may be the result of the chance positioning of the flight circuit relative to the alongfront rainbands, leading to a value from near the low end of the sample spread, combined with the fact that the vortices are too small in the subkilometer simulations.
 This hypothesis is explored further below.

-4.2 Cross-front transects
+b.
+Cross-front transects